chriszhenghaochen/ST_Loss/README.md

-# Joint-Train Faster RCNN using Selective Loss implemented with Pytorch
+# Faster RCNN for multi-domains

+Using selective loss, currently avaliable for pedestratin detection(binary class), 2 domains.

 ## Install and Setup